godbout/alfred-airplay/README.md

 ![Beautiful Screenshot](https://github.com/godbout/alfred-airplay/blob/master/resources/screenshots/usage.gif "Beautiful Screenshot")

 # SETUP

 SETUP NO MORE!
 AirPlay Spreader now detects your AirPlay video servers automatically.

+# ISSUE WITH BARTENDER

+If you're using Bartender, hide the *AirPlay Displays* item and extend your display, you will not be able to Turn it Off from the Workflow.
+The current workaround is to *Show* or *Always Show* the *AirPlay Displays* item in Bartender.
+If you're mirroring your display then you don't need to do anything, it just works.

 # DOWNLOAD